Humans, and many other species, have available at least two perceptual windows on the universe: the Right hemisphere and the Left hemisphere.

 Or maybe they are.
 Perhaps these Left and Right brain ways of perceiving are elemental, existential, universal, within the universe?
 As fundamental as wave-particle duality and gravity.

-If we encountered alien minds, would we find that, like us, they have two modes of perceiving?
+If we encountered alien minds, would we find that, like us, they have these same two modes of perceiving?

 Alternately, could there be other forms of mind, as complex as human, which use a different system?
 Perhaps other - alien - minds could divide the information universe up differently?

 How does an octopus see the world?
 We and they diverged two to three-hundred million years ago.
 So presumably an octopus, provably intelligent, perceives the world radically differently.

 Probably I should read this book:

 A related problem is that within human experience fear and anger can't coexist.
 This is because these two emotions are generated within the amygdala, which can only hold one at any moment.
 But is this mutual exclusivity an existential fact of the universe, of is there a possible brain connectivity that allows fear and anger to be experienced simultaneously?

 Just as our emotions are probably more complex than those of a mouse, so brains more powerful than humans’, or super-intelligent AI, might experience emotional states, and superpositions of states, entirely different from ours.